Hello!

 Interested in supporting me?

 If you appreciate the work I do, you can support me on a one-time or monthly basis with a donation below!
-Proceeds will benefit my research (allowing me to pay participants in an ethical manner!), writing (I won't have to teach quite so much and can spend that energy developing and sharing my thoughts!), and tuition (every little bit helps!).
+Proceeds will benefit my research (allowing me to pay participants in an ethical manner!), writing (I'll be able to spend more energy developing and sharing my thoughts!), and tuition (every little bit helps!).